Tams03/CS-Projects/SmartFridge/README.md

 ---

 ## System Architecture / How it Works
-- Raspberry Pi captures images of food items and scans barcodes to identify and log them.
+- Raspberry Pi captures images of food items and scans barcodes to identify and log them
-- Data is stored and managed in Firebase, allowing real-time synchronization with the mobile app.
+- Data is stored and managed in Firebase, allowing real-time synchronization with the mobile app
-- The mobile app provides users with an up-to-date inventory and sends notifications for expiring items.
+- The mobile app provides users with an up-to-date inventory and sends notifications for expiring items
-- Historical data is logged to track changes in inventory and user behavior.
+- Historical data is logged to track changes in inventory and user behavior

 ---

 ## Features
 - Tracks inventory automatically using barcode scanning
 - Sends notifications for soon-to-expire food items
 - Provides smart suggestions using Gemini AI (e.g., “What can I make for lunch?”)
 - Updates the mobile app in real-time
 - Maintains historical logs of added and removed items

 ---

 ## Prototype
-- The prototype demonstrates a fully functional SmartFridge setup, including hardware scanning and mobile app interface.
+- The prototype demonstrates a fully functional SmartFridge setup, including hardware scanning and mobile app interface
-- Users can test scanning different items, observe the real-time updates, and verify notification delivery.
+- Users can test scanning different items, observe the real-time updates, and verify notification delivery

 ---

 ## Demo / Instructions
-- Access the prototype demo (link provided).
+- Access the prototype demo (link provided)
-- Follow setup instructions in the README to replicate the system using the provided scripts and mobile app files.
+- Follow the setup instructions in the README to replicate the system using the provided scripts and mobile app files
-- Test the barcode scanning and ensure notifications are delivered correctly on the mobile app.
+- Test the barcode scanning and ensure notifications are delivered correctly on the mobile app [Demo Video](https://github.com/Tams03/CS-Projects/blob/main/SmartFridge/smartfridge-demo.mp4)
-[Demo Video](https://github.com/Tams03/CS-Projects/blob/main/SmartFridge/smartfridge-demo.mp4)

 ---

 ## Business Impact
-- Helps households reduce food waste and save money.
+- Helps households reduce food waste and save money
-- Demonstrates a scalable IoT solution for smart kitchens.
+- Demonstrates a scalable IoT solution for smart kitchens
-- Provides a foundation for future commercial smart kitchen applications.
+- Provides a foundation for future commercial smart kitchen applications

 ---